You probably have a printer at home that you use for those occasional times when you need a copy or two or some document.

 3. Geofence-Triggered SMS

-The customer will receive an SMS when the drivers is close by, which allows them to get ready for the driver and helps your driver quickly get back on the road and on to the next customer.
+The customer will receive an SMS when the drivers are close by, which allows them to get ready for the driver and helps your driver quickly get back on the road and on to the next customer.

 Other things Route4Me can do that Google Maps can’t include: